Topeka shiner

+The Topeka shiner (Miniellus topeka) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
+This species is found in North America.

+Description

 The Topeka shiner is a type of minnow that does not grow longer than a few inches.
-This minnow is a shiny silver color its main physical characteristic is the black colored stripe that runs along the side of the body.
+This minnow is a shiny silver color.
+Its main physical characteristic is the black colored stripe that runs along the side of the body.